-With fierce competition among rival law firms, running a legal campaign on Google AdWords can get expensive quickly.
+With fierce competition among rival law firms, running a legal campaign on Google Ads can get expensive quickly.
 Fortunately, there are ways of avoiding the high cost of clicks while still driving new business to the firm.
-For those currently running legal campaigns on AdWords, Pay Per Call offers a means of expanding advertising efforts.
+For those currently running legal campaigns using Google Ads, Pay Per Call offers a means of expanding advertising efforts.
 In many cases, Pay Per Call costs less while also generate greater ROI through high-value calls.
-Here's a few ways Pay Per Call can help boost digital marketing campaigns through AdWords.
+Here’s a few ways Pay Per Call can help boost digital marketing campaigns through Google Ads.

 Turn Callers into Customers

-Pay Per Call through Google AdWords makes it easier for lawyers and law firms to give customers an easy means of calling the business right from ads.
+Pay Per Call through Google Ads makes it easier for consumers to call the law firms directly from the ad.
 Users can create specific ads focused solely on driving calls to the firm through call-only ads, or beef up ads with call extensions.
-Ads created in the new call-only campaigns of AdWords are created specifically to display on mobile devices capable of making calls, while call extensions place phone numbers into existing digital ads.
+Ads created in the new call-only format are created specifically to display on mobile devices capable of making calls, while call extensions place phone numbers into existing digital ads.
 One major difference is the fact that taps on call-only ads generate a phone call, rather than linking potential clients to a business website.
-Here's some additional information on these call-only ads:
+Here’s some additional information on these call-only ads:

-- Phone numbers can be shared across ads within a particular ad group or entire campaign in AdWords
+- Phone numbers can be shared across ads within a particular ad group or entire campaign in Google Ads

 - Business numbers can be set to show only during times when the business is open to receive calls